One of the peculiar and most difficult things to understand when working with C++ is that code files are divided into two types.

 };

-As we can see, #pragma once is much more convenient, as there is no need to wrap all our code in safeguard directives.
+As we can see, #pragma once is much more convenient, as we don’t need to wrap all our code in guard directives.
 We simply put a single line at the beginning of the file.

-To use it, we need to ensure that it is supported by the compiler.
+To be able to use it, we need it to be supported by the compiler.
 It is compatible with most modern compilers (like GCC, Clang, and MSVC).